What is Sales and Marketing Alignment and Why is it So Important? Sales and Marketing Alignment (aka "smarketing"), is a term used often in blogs,...

 Documenting the Buyer's Journey.

-Every buyer has a path that they take from the awareness stage to the consideration stage, the decision stage, and the Delight Stage.
-Understanding what questions or concerns the buyer has at each stage is critical to removing objections.
+Every buyer has a path that they take, understanding what questions or concerns the buyer has at each stage is critical to removing objections.
 The better job your sales team does removing these objections early will result in higher conversions to sales and more revenue.
 If you've already gone through the process of Sales and Marketing Alignment, your marketing team should already have this mapped out and the content developed to share with the sales team.

 Creating Relevant Sales Content.